grafana/writers-toolkit/docs/sources/writing-guide/about-documentation-design/index.md

 # About our documentation design

-In late 2022, the documentation website was significantly modified to a more modern design.
-The goal of the redesign was to make our technical documentation more accessible, modern, and scalable as we grow.
+The documentation website uses a modern design approach to make our technical documentation accessible, modern, and scalable.

 Our docs pages take advantage of our static site generator, Hugo.
 As a result, several elements of the page are automatically managed during the publication of the page using Hugo's taxonomy.
 Thus, the source markdown files **do not need to hand management** of these elements and **do not require** contributors to curate them.